 In August 2017, we were the first state agency to participate in Sacramento Municipal Utility District's (SMUD) SolarShares program.
 The program is a partnership between SMUD and its customers to provide a community solar option that will improve the regional power mix and reduce greenhouse gas (GHG) emissions.
 This program will save us an estimated $3.7 million in energy costs over the 20-year agreement and will deliver 50% of Lincoln Plaza's electrical energy from a local solar field.

-Though drought restrictions have been lifted, we continue to take water conservation measures, such as recapturing water from cooling towers to use for irrigation and maintenance purposes.
+We continue to take water conservation measures, such as recapturing water from cooling towers to use for irrigation and maintenance purposes.
 This water would normally go to the combined sewer/storm drain system.
 We have two water recapture tanks that each hold 2,000 gallons.
 It has been estimated that it would be possible to recapture a total of 1.8 million gallons of cooling tower blowdown a year.

 Electric Vehicles (EVs) and Charging Stations